EU leaders commit to working together after Trump signals that Europe must defend itself

 Early this week, Trump ordered a pause in U.S. military supplies being sent to Ukraine as he sought to press Zelenskyy to engage in negotiations to end the war with Russia.
 The move brought fresh urgency to Thursday's summit.

 As always among the 27 nations, a major challenge is building a united stance at a moment when the bloc is fractured, since many of its actions require unanimous support.
-Hungary's veto of the Ukraine statement underscored the problem even though it did little damage.
+Hungary's veto of the Ukraine statement underscored the problem.

 “We have to take decisions no matter the one or two which are opposing every time,” Lithuanian President Gitanas Nauseda said.
 “Otherwise history will penalize us, and we will pay a very high cost.”